THE FOLLOWING MAY NOT BE REPRODUCED

 or convert to a .gif version when I send the plot to someone.
 I chose

-.gif because most any computer system made in the past three decades
+.gif because most any computer system made in the past four decades

-or so can view that file format.
-That is important for some amateur
+can view that file format.
+That is important for some amateur theater

-theater groups or venues that don't have recent computer setups, and
+groups or venues that don't have recent computer setups, and for those

-for those that use alternative operating systems such as Linux/Unix
+that use alternative operating systems such as Linux/Unix or DOS.
+The

-or DOS.
-The .gif format is pretty much universal; mainstream lighting
+.gif format is pretty much universal; mainstream lighting software

 Let's shift gears.
 You have been quoted as saying